-B Reflections
+S Reflections

-This has been one of my favorite poems since I first read Cecily Parks' book, Field Folly Snow.
-Her collection is exquisite-meditations on the natural world that create an intense interiority and read like prayers.
-I love what one critic says: "In Cecily Parks's landscape made strange by human consciousness, being lost is a requirement, though not a guarantee, of being found."
-And truly there is something transcendent about the way she observes geography, habitat, the smallness of things and thereby transfigures the world we all know.
+Cecily Parks' collection Field Folly Snow includes beautiful meditations on the natural world, its creatures and habitats, and creates an emotional landscape that one critic describes as one "made strange by human consciousness, [where] being lost is a requirement, though not a guarantee, of being found."
+And truly there is something transcendent about the way she observes geography, habitat, the smallness of things, and thereby transfigures the world we think we know well.

-"Luna Moth" is a direct address in sonnet form to this most extraordinary creature.
-(If you've never seen one up close, the second best thing is to Google it: it's otherworldly!)
-What's remarkable to me about the poet's address is that she comments only briefly on its appearance; her concern, her delight and, ultimately, her appeal are much more cerebral than observation.
-Indeed, the poem is a love poem wherein the moth becomes a kind of muse, a vessel that transports her from observation to reflection-on consciousness, mortality, anxiety-to desire.
-In her beholding, the speaker recognizes what the moth cannot: that our fates are shared.
+"Luna Moth" is a direct address to this most extraordinary creature.
+(If you've never seen one up close, the second best thing is to Google it: it's otherworldly...)
+What's remarkable to me about the poet's address is that she comments only briefly on its appearance, its four eyes and greenness and underself; her concern or, more accurately, her delight is much more than mere observation.
+Indeed, the moth becomes a kind of muse, the thing that-when gazed upon long enough, when given this kind of strict attention-transports her.
+Suddenly, a noticed creature becomes as mysterious as consciousness itself and rather than this poem belonging only to moth or witness, it comes to belong to all of us.
+In her meditation, the speaker recognizes what the moth cannot: that all creatures' fates are shared, that we are more alike than not.
+And that one world is separated from another by but a thin veil, thin as a window screen.

-&lt;sup>1 "Luna Moth" by Cecily Parks from Field Folly Snow.
+1 "Luna Moth" by Cecily Parks from Field Folly Snow.
 University of Georgia Press.
 Used by permission.

-The poem touches on a few facts about the Luna moth: it lives for only a week, it does not have a mouth, and it does not eat (thus, its "survival without sustenance").
-But what enchants me is the poet's three-fold desire: to "be the creature circling," that is, to be the witness; to be kept safely, with its "wing beat in [her] sleep"; and, above all, to be made more like the moth itself, taught those things the moth is imagined to have been born knowing: "survival without sustenance, unworried / love, how to find oneself at a window /one morning and think nothing of what happens next."
-Of course, the moth cannot acknowledge the speaker's meditation nor can it respond, and so the poem feels to me as familiar as a silent prayer I might pray myself: to be made less aware of time passing, to hold my life more gently, to waste nothing.
-I never tire of the wisdom nature has to offer.
+The poem touches on a few facts about the Luna Moth: it lives for only a week, it does not have a mouth, and it does not eat (thus, its "survival without sustenance").
+What enchants me more than fact is the poet's three-fold desire: to "be the creature circling," that is, to be the watcher, the witness; to be the one kept safely, with its "wing beat in [her] sleep"; and, above all, to be made more like the moth itself, taught those things the moth is imagined to have been born knowing: "survival without sustenance, unworried / love, how to find oneself at a window / one morning and think nothing of what happens next."

-And I never tire of poems like this one that, to quote Cecily Parks (from an interview with the Poetry Society of America), "operate on an energetic plane that is perhaps best described as parallel to that of prayer...imagin[ing] an interlocutor, even if he/she never responds to me."
+Of course, the moth cannot acknowledge the speaker's meditation nor can it respond, and so the poem feels to me as familiar as a prayer, my desire to be made less aware of time passing, to hold my life more gently, to waste nothing, to worry none.
+I suppose it is yet more of the wisdom nature has to offer if we pay attention.
+And I never tire of poems like this one that seem to grow more mysterious the longer I live with it, poems that, to quote Cecily Parks (from an interview with the Poetry Society of America), "operate on an energetic plane that is perhaps best described as parallel to that of prayer...imagin[ing] an interlocutor, even if he/she never responds to me."